GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 I am a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.

-I received my PhD in Computer Science from Columbia University in Spring 2019.
+I received my PhD in Computer Science from Columbia University in 2019.
 I was a member of the [Cryptography Lab](http://www.cs.columbia.edu/crypto) and the [Data Science Institute](https://datascience.columbia.edu/) at Columbia.
 During the PhD I was fortunate to be advised by [Allison Bishop](https://www.thecomputersciencecomedian.com) ([Proof Trading](https://prooftrading.com/) and Cryptography lab at Columbia) and [Tal Malkin](http://www.cs.columbia.edu/~tal) (Cryptography lab at Columbia).
 I also worked closely with [Justin Cappos](https://ssl.engineering.nyu.edu/personalpages/jcappos/) ([Secure Systems Lab](https://ssl.engineering.nyu.edu) at NYU).

 My research interests cover cryptography, security, privacy, and distributed systems.
 More information about my research work can be found [here](/research/).